Overview of Canine Scotty Cramps

 Clinical signs may be induced by giving the drug methysergide.

 Most dogs are treated on an outpatient basis.

 Behavioral modification and/or environmental changes such as minimizing stress and excitement may be adequate in some cases.

 Selected sedatives or tranquilizers may reduce the incidence and severity of episodes.

 Home Care and Prevention

 Administer all medication and institute environmental changes as directed by your veterinarian.
 Avoid certain medications, such as aspirin and penicillin, as they may worsen signs.

-Do not breed affected animals and do not repeat breeding the sire and dam (pair) that produced the affected offspring.
+Do not breed affected dogs and do not repeat breeding the sire and dam (pair) that produced the affected offspring.